Refinitiv/refinitiv-ui/documents/src/pages/build-element/tutorial.md

 }
 ```

-Usually reactive property define as public by default.
-To define internal property that can trigger reactive update cycle use `@state` decorator.
-In Typescript, these should assign `private` or `protected` to define the type is scoped in the component.
+Usually, reactive property defines as public by default.
+In Typescript, these should assign `private` or `protected` to specify the type scoped in the component.
+To define an internal property that can trigger reactive update cycle use `@state` decorator.

 ```ts
 export class TodoElement extends BasicElement {